thunderseethe/thunderseethe.github.io/content/posts/lowering-base.md

 We've been in type checking so long, it's becoming a tar pit deep enough to rival picking a parser.
 Our only hope of escape is to delve deeper.
-Lest we find ourselves fretting over endlessly enticing features available to append to our type checker.
+Lest we find ourselves fretting over the endlessly enticing type checker features available to adjoin.
 We're always free to return to our type checker, older and wiser.
 But this series is called making a language, not type check everything under the sun.